 The Neighbors: Income

-The neighbors in the Ortona neighborhood in Daytona Beach are lower-middle income, making it a below average income neighborhood.
+The neighbors in the Ortona neighborhood in Daytona Beach are middle-income, making it a moderate income neighborhood.

 In addition, 0.0% of the children seventeen and under

 living in this neighborhood are living below the federal poverty line, which

 is a lower rate of childhood poverty than is found in 99.9%